lok419/my-trading/strategy_v2/Readme.md

 - <b>Backtest / performance / GetData / stock universe function are implemented here</b>

-- Main implementation is the core logic to combine weights from the different outputs (e.g. could be equal weighted)
+- Main implementation is the core logic to combine weights from the different strategy outputs (e.g. could be equal weighted)

     - <b>Volatility targeting</b> - The combined weights should align with your volatility targeting (e.g. risk tolerance),

-    - <b>Diversification multiplier</b> - Optionally, we need to scale up the combined weights, as the combined weights tends to make the position smaller than original volatiltiy targeting
+    - <b>Diversification multiplier</b> [<i>NOT IMPLMENTED</i>] - Optionally, we need to scale up the combined weights, as the combined weights tends to make the position smaller than original volatiltiy targeting

     - Assume we trade 100% of the capial within this subsystem

 ## Portfolios

-- Portfolios class allocate captial to different Trading subsystem
+- Portfolios class allocate captial to different Trading subsystem. <b>It is NOT designed to generate alpha, but more to attribute and rebalance among strategies</b>

-- It looks at out of sample back-test or realized PL of the subsystem and allocate the captial.
+- It looks at backtest or realized PL of the subsystem and allocate the captial.

 - <b>Ideally, I want to follow the MAB algorithm which good strategy will dominate, and bad strategy will be dumpped over time</b>, but we could also use MPT and treat each of the subsystem as "stock" and optimize the weights

+- Current available portfolios:
+    - <b>Mean Variance Optimization</b>: It looks at backtest return per strategy and maximize objective function $ret - gamma * risk$ via quadratic programming

+- Other functionaility:
+    - <b>Backtesting</b>: This allows you to backtest the optimized portfolio performance
+    - <b>Rebalance</b>: Class enables users to choose rebalance frequence (in cron).
+E.g. RebalancerIter('0 0 * * Fri', 2) => Rebalance on Friday every 2 weeks.
+    - <b>Transaction Cost Model</b>: Portfolio can take transaction costs model into account for backtesting.
+E.g. TransactionCostFutu() which is coded at exact tiered fee from Futu official website

 ## Executors